TOWN COMMISSION APPROVES 2014 BUDGET

 Areas east of I-95 have been declared a primary hurricane evacuation zone

-If you live in a mobile or manufactured home, be prepared to Evacuate.
+If you live in a mobile or manufactured home, be prepared to evacuate.
 These types of homes will not withstand hurricane force winds or wind-blown debris

-If you evacuate, designate someone who lives away from the path of the hurricane to be your contact person.
+you evacuate, designate someone who lives away from the path of the hurricane to be your contact person.
 Keep this contact person apprised of your situation and tell family and friends who your contact person is.
 Include a phone number and e-mail address.

-If you plan to evacuate:
+When you evacuate:

 Do so early